itsjinuhyun/itsjinuhyun.github.io/index.md

 layout: default
 ---

-# Jinu Hyun

 Contact: jinuhyun@nyu.edu
 GitHub: [itsjinuhyun](https://github.com/itsjinuhyun)

-I'm a Data Scientist with a background in Mathematics and Data Science.
-I hold a Master's degree in Data Science from New York University and a Bachelor's degree in Mathematics from the University of Texas at Austin.
+I'm Jinu Hyun, an M.S.
+Data Science student at New York University.
+Previously, I received a B.S. in Mathematics from UT Austin.

-My expertise lies in applying mathematical and statistical methods to solve complex data problems.
-I am passionate about leveraging data-driven insights to create meaningful solutions and drive informed decision-making.

-## Projects

-Coming soon...

-## Notes

-Coming soon...
+I'm interested in all things data, statistics, and machine learning -- below are my notes and thoughts on things I find interesting and am working on.